 List of the 40 largest companies in the Paris Stock Exchange by market capitalization

-To help you learn more about French corporations, the 40 components of the CAC index, which are also the largest companies in the Euronext Paris Stock Exchange, are listed hereafter.
+To help you learn more about French companies, the 40 components of the CAC index, which are also the largest companies in the Euronext Paris Stock Exchange, are listed hereafter.
 Each company is presented in detail, with its main sector, operations, a direct link to its website, market capitalization, logo, and stock symbol.

 Companies are ranked by market capitalization in Euros, as of the effective close of Monday, December 12, 2019.

 Note that if you are searching for information on these companies to invest in their stocks, make sure you know what you are doing as your investment will be subject to significant risks with the evolution of stock prices.
 To learn more about investing in the stock market and managing your portfolio, check our post on the best online courses on stock investing and trading, and these best-selling books on finance and investment.

 To ease your browsing in this long list, here are quick links to go directly to the details of any of the top 40 French companies, components of the CAC 40 index.